sebastianpech/JuliaKara.jl/README.md

 kara = get_kara(world)
 ```

-Kara.jl supports multiple worlds and multiple Karas.
-In case you want to reproduce the example, run it from within the test directory of Kara.jl e.g `~/.Julia/v0.6/Kara/test`.
+JuliaKara.jl supports multiple worlds and multiple Karas.
+In case you want to reproduce the example, run it from within the test directory of JuliaKara.jl e.g `~/.Julia/v0.6/JuliaKara/test`.

 ```jl
 # Load the world contained in example.world.